DNF78/Blog-Spot/README.md

 https://dnf78.github.io/Blog-Spot/

-Quick link to the blog
+Quick link to the blog, this was part of the tutorial described in README below which I have kept here for context)

 ___